rooch-network/rooch/crates/rooch-framework/doc/transaction_validator.md

 <a name="0x3_transaction_validator_ErrorValidateNotInstalledAuthValidator"></a>

-The authenticator's multichain id is not installed to the sender's account
+The authenticator's scheme is not installed to the sender's account

 <pre><code><b>const</b> <a href="transaction_validator.md#0x3_transaction_validator_ErrorValidateNotInstalledAuthValidator">ErrorValidateNotInstalledAuthValidator</a>: u64 = 1010;